 Anastamoses between internal and external carotid arteries

-A non-exhaustive list of sites include:
+A non-exhaustive list of such sites includes:

-- The ophthalmic artery most commonly arises from the supraclinoid (C6) segment of the ICA but may arise from the middle meningeal artery or middle cerebral artery
+- the ophthalmic artery most commonly arises from the supraclinoid (C6) segment of the ICA but may arise from the middle meningeal artery or middle cerebral artery

-- Ethmoidal sinuses
+- ethmoidal sinuses